Etruscan language: Conjunctions

 The two enclitic coordinate conjunctions ‐ka/‐ca/‐c 'and' and -um/‐m 'and, but' coordinated phrases and clauses, but phrases could also be coordinated without any conjunction (asyndetic).

 Verbs

 Verbs had an indicative mood, an imperative mood and others.
 Tenses were present and past.
 The past tense had an active voice and a passive voice.

 Present active

 Etruscan used a verbal root with a zero suffix or -a without distinction to number or person: ar, ar-a, 'he, she, we, you, they make'.

 Past or preterite active

-Adding the suffix -(a)ce' to the verb root produces a third-person singular active, which has been called variously a "past", a "preterite", a "perfect".
+Adding the suffix -(a)ce' to the verb root produces an active form which has been called variously a "past", a "preterite", a "perfect".
 In contrast to Indo-European, this form is not marked for person.
 Examples: tur 'gives, dedicates' versus tur-ce 'gave, dedicated'; sval 'lives' versus sval-ce 'lived'.

 Past passive

 The third-person past passive is formed with -che: mena/mena-ce/mena-che, 'offers/offered/was offered'.